coder/docs/setup/coder-for-docker/local.md

    only run this if you'd like a clean install.

-1. In the terminal, run the following to download the resources you need, include the images, and set up your Coder deployment (if you're using the terminal in Docker Desktop, omit the slashes and run as a single-line command):
+1. In the terminal, run the following to download the resources you need, including the images, and set up your Coder deployment (if you're using the terminal in Docker Desktop, omit the slashes and run as a single-line command):